OpenWebAdvocacy/website/src/posts/owa-2024-review.md

 John Ozbay talking at the European Commission's Apple DMA Workshop:
 <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube-nocookie.com/embed/AiiU_zBirXc' frameborder='0' allowfullscreen title="OWA v Apple: EC DMA Q&A 2 - Will Apple address the dark patterns when changing the default browser?"></iframe></div>

-We were also delighted to join the [JS Party podcast to chat to Amal Hussein](https://changelog.com/jsparty/316) and the [Igalia’s Chats podcast with Brian Kardell and Eric Meyer](https://www.igalia.com/chats/alex-owa-remedy).
+We were also delighted to join the [JS Party podcast to chat to Amal Hussein](https://changelog.com/jsparty/316) and the [Igalia Chats podcast with Brian Kardell and Eric Meyer](https://www.igalia.com/chats/alex-owa-remedy).

 At times it can seem that work in the regulatory space is slow, but together with the developer community, critical advocacy from allies, and excellent work by key regulators we achieved some significant victories and tangible progress in 2024\.